Tonywuhk/realai.org/course/google-cloud-platform/README.md

 # Google Cloud Platform

 [Cloud](https://en.wikipedia.org/wiki/Cloud_computing) is an IT infrastructure that offers a range of computing services to its users.
 [Google Cloud Platform](https://cloud.google.com/) (GCP) is the public cloud offered by Google.
 It consists of a set of physical assets, such as computers and hard disk drives, [around the globe](https://cloud.google.com/about/locations/).
 Commonly used GCP [services](https://cloud.google.com/docs/overview/cloud-platform-services) include computing & hosting, storage, networking, and big data.
-[Local currency billing and payments](https://support.google.com/cloud/answer/6224682) are available for a range of countries and regions.
+[Local currency billing and payments](https://support.google.com/cloud/answer/6224682) are available for many countries and regions.

 ## Cloud Shell